-Money Market funds invest in bonds with a maturity of upto one year and happen to be one of my favourite debt instruments if chosen with care.
-They generally offer returns in the 7.5-8.5% range with a high level of predictability if investments are made in funds which employed high rated securities in their portfolio.
+Money Market funds invest in bonds with a maturity of upto one year.
+These happen to be one of my favourite debt instruments if chosen with care.
+They generally offer returns in the 7.5-8.5% range with a high level of predictability especially if investments are made in funds which employed high rated securities in their portfolio.

 The Best Dynamic Bond Funds for 2020 are –

 Dynamic Bond funds have the flexibility to invest in bonds of any duration.
-It is advised that these bonds are held for a period of atleast 3 years but a word of caution that dynamic bond funds come with their fair share of risk.
-There are credit calls, liquidity calls and interest rate calls that the fund manager has to take.
+It is advised that these bonds are held for a period of atleast 3 years.
+But a word of caution – dynamic bond funds come with their fair share of risk.
+There are credit calls, liquidity calls and interest rate calls that the fund manager has to assess.
 The UTI Dynamic Bond Fund have had many troubles over the last one year with a negative performance of 2.6%.

 Let’s understand this better with an example.